z1617/writeaheadlog/README.md

 # A general purpose, high performance write-ahead-log

 A write-ahead-log (WAL) ensures durability and atomicity for updating data on disk if used correctly.
-Instructions are marshalled and passed to the WAL before they are applied to disk.
+Instructions are marshaled and passed to the WAL before they are applied to disk.
 The WAL makes sure that the instructions are synced to the WAL file before the user applies them.
 That way the wal can notify the user about unfinished updates due to a sudden power outage.
 It is up